 Sencha is a style of green tea unique to Japan, which can be made from a variety of cultivars and with a few different techniques.
-This small lot hails from the Uji region, and the elegant, pine-green, needle-shaped leaves are both kabuse (covered before havest) and tezumi (hand picked)—two unusual processing steps—before being lightly steamed to halt oxidization.
+This small lot hails from a high-elevation farm in Shizuoka, and the elegant, pine-green, needle-shaped leaves are both kabuse (covered before havest) and tezumi (hand picked)—two unusual processing steps—before being lightly steamed to halt oxidization.

 Tasting Notes: green apple, cilantro, artichoke